aylinamirbayli/exercise_scrabble/README.md

 A **branch** is like a separate timeline for your code.
 It allows you to work on features independently without affecting the main codebase.

 - `main` (or `master`) - The primary branch with stable code
-- `letter-multipliers` - A branch for developing letter bonus functionality
+- `letter-multi` - A branch for developing letter bonus functionality
-- `word-multipliers` - A branch for developing word bonus functionality
+- `word-multiplier` - A branch for developing word bonus functionality

 Think of it like this:
 ```